veesix-networks/pyisckea/README.md

 print(create_subnet.result, create_subnet.text)

 # Note because subnet_cmds hook library is not loaded, we run into an exception here:
-# pykeadhcp.exceptions.KeaHookLibraryNotConfiguredException: Hook library 'subnet_cmds' is not configured for 'dhcp4' service.
+# pyisckea.exceptions.KeaHookLibraryNotConfiguredException: Hook library 'subnet_cmds' is not configured for 'dhcp4' service.
 Please ensure this is enabled in the configuration for the 'dhcp4' daemon
 ```

 ## Basic Authentication